maxrchung/Freaking-Scary-GAME-JAM/README.md

 For Windows we have a bundled app in our releases: https://github.com/maxrchung/REALFISHING/releases

 This game cannot be played single player.
 You must have a server running, then clients can connect to it to play.
+The server uses port 1666 if you need to port forward.

-You may need to port forward 1666 for the server.
+Typing an IP is a little jank but you should be able to use backspace, numbers, and period.
+In game, controls are left arrow, right arrow, and spacebar.

 ## Screenshots